 Generally calm and patient, in Season 1, she is still learning her place as leader of Atlantis.
 She believes that she can't afford to have or show any doubts, and her decisions always go back to what is best for everyone involved.
 Although she remains a bit idealistic in Season 1, she nevertheless makes some hard, morally questionable decisions.
 However, it's in Season 2 that she begins to make more extreme decisions that she probably never would have even considered in Season 1.

+In Season 1, back on Earth, Elizabeth left behind a boyfriend, Simon, and her dog Sedge.
+(Sedge, incidentally, is also the real life dog of Torri Higginson.)
+However, in Season 2's "The Intruder," the two break up, Simon having found someone else.
+(What befalls Sedge, we don't know.)
 She and Colonel John Sheppard, the ranking Atlantis military officer, sometimes clash; their relationship is also one of the more interesting ones of Stargate Atlantis, and despite their disagreements, their relationship is embued with a strong sense of mutual respect.
-As for Rodney, Elizabeth, in Season 2, states that she sometimes has to protect him from himself; Rodney, on the other hand, favors her a certain respect that he does not give to many others.
+As for Rodney, Elizabeth, in Season 2, states that she sometimes has to protect him from himself; Rodney, on the other hand, favors her a certain respect that he does not give to many others, and in Season 3, basically admits he has somewhat of a crush on her, or likes the idea that she has feelings for him.
 Elizabeth's relationship with Teyla is, sadly, not as developed as many fans would like; the two women are similar, both being leaders, and they seem to respect one another, but we do not see them together that often.
 Weir's relationship with Ford is even less developed - he is respectful towards her, but that is about it.
 Ronon Dex and Elizabeth's relationship can be described as "cautious" or "wary" - though Elizabeth sometimes tries to get to know Ronon better, he is usually rather reticient, not offering much of himself.
 In "The Long Goodbye," Ronon says that while he understands Sheppard, he doesn't have a clue how Weir thinks.
 Elizabeth gets along with Carson Beckett rather well.
 Her most tulmultuous relationship is with Colonel Steven Caldwell, though it's not known how much of this friction is (was) due to Caldwell being host to a Goa'uld.